 The conventional snorkel mask is back on the list with the PRODRIVE Snorkel Mask coming in a set.
 The lens of the mask is shatter-resistant clear tempered glass which gives you a clear view underwater.
 This one stays fog-free throughout as fog-resistant material coats it.

 Also, the lens is scratch-resistant, and it can handle deep water impact well.
 The set comes with a waterproof case to keep the mask and snorkel.
-The strap is adjustable, and the skirt edges are of soft silicone.
-Thus, giving you a comfortable and proper seal.
+The straps are adjustable, and the skirt edges are of soft silicone.
+Thus, giving you a comfortable and proper seal around the nose, face, and head.

 The mask is easy to use and requires no treatment whatsoever.
 The dry snorkel helps to keep the water out.
 Though it’s best to keep the water out, even if it gets in, there is a purge valve for removal.

-Also, the mouthpiece is adjustable which gives you the freedom to wiggle to find the right fit.
+Also, the mouthpiece is adjustable which gives you the freedom to wiggle to find the right fit, a very popular feature among like masks.
 Keeping in view the fog-resistance, the price of the mask is just right.
 The build quality is also just as good as any high-quality snorkeling mask.

 Consistently fog free